XieLipeng0830/OpenJudge/docs/built_in_graders/format.md

 asyncio.run(main())
 ```

----

-## ReasoningToolCallFormatGrader
+### ReasoningToolCallFormatGrader

-Validates that responses follow proper format for tool-calling agents with reasoning.
-Checks for `<think>` tags combined with either `<answer>` or `<tool_call>` tags, and validates JSON structure in tool calls.
+Validates that responses follow proper format for tool-calling agents with reasoning by checking for `<think>` tags combined with either `<answer>` or `<tool_call>` tags, and validating JSON structure in tool calls.
+This grader is ideal for agent output validation, enforcing tool-calling formats, verifying function calls, and ensuring proper multi-step reasoning with tool use.

-**When to use:**
-- Agent output validation
-- Tool-calling format enforcement
-- Function calling verification
-- Multi-step reasoning with tool use

 **Parameters:**